amyfrancis97/DrivR-Base/FG8_aa_properties/README.md

-# FG6: Amino Acid Substitution Matrices
+# FG8: Amino Acid Properties

 ## Introduction
 The **FG8_aa_properties** dataset provides three distinct groups of physicochemical properties: "Cruciani," "Fasgai," and "Kidera," in addition to all properties listed in the "AAindex."